itomicspaceman/speed-alert/memory-bank/techContext.md

 - Used for country detection
 - Requires internet connection

+### Google Translate API
+- Used one-time for generating translations
+- Script at `scripts/translate-strings.js`
+- Requires API key (not stored in repo)

 ## Technical Constraints

 ### Battery Considerations
 - GPS is battery-intensive
 - Caching reduces API calls
-- Foreground service required for reliability
+- Foreground services required for reliability

 ### OSM Data Quality
 - Coverage varies by region